Eduardo Rama Jr.: Second congressional term

 Following the elections on May 12, 2025, Rama was re-elected as Congressman despite criticism of his support for Sara Duterte's impeachment, defeating former Rep. Abellanosa by winning 181,055 votes (57.89%) to Abellanosa's 131,723 votes—a margin of 15.78 percent, and Rama's highest number and share of votes so far.

 Rama took his oath of office for his second term on May 30 along with the rest of the winning candidates from BARUG at a ceremony spearheaded by former Mayor Mike Rama, with the oaths administered by Basak San Nicolas Barangay Captain Norman Navarro, Tagbao Barangay Captain Ana Tabal, Bonbon Barangay Captain Grace Mabano Duragos, and Suba Barangay Captain Emerson Sable.
 He also attended the ceremonial oathtaking of winning candidates from KUSUG on July 28 along with several other officials from BARUG, sparking rumors of a renewed alliance between BARUG and KUSUG; both blocs eventually formed a 12-member supermajority, finalized during the inaugural session of the 17th Sangguniang Panlungsod on July 8, 2025.

 House Spokesperson Princess Abante revealed on June 7 that Rama was one of 8 representatives from Central Visayas who joined a caucus with Romualdez and signed a manifesto of support for his re-election as Speaker in the 20th Congress, in response to Deputy Speaker and Cebu 5th District Rep. Duke Frasco withholding his support.
-As a result, Frasco was expelled by the his party, the National Unity Party (NUP).
+As a result, Frasco was expelled by his party, the National Unity Party (NUP).

 On June 30, 2025, the first day of his second term, Rama immediately filed ten house bills, numbered H.B.
 530 through 539.
 These bills focused on freedom of information, benefits for barangay day care workers, standardized salaries and retirement benefits for barangay officials, benefits for private health workers, food stamps, salary increases for public school teachers, visas for digital nomads, community service for littering, establishing a Kidney Institute of Cebu, and improving the Magna Carta for Public Social Workers.

 On July 30, 2025, Rama was named as a House Deputy Majority Leader for the 20th Congress by House Majority Leader Sandro Marcos through the Committee on Rules, along with 20 other lawmakers.